-Orlando City did not win a game at home.
+Orlando City played a game at home and did not win.
 Unfortunately, that was not a typo.

 Instead, Orlando (6-3-1, 19 points) walks away with its first draw of the season.

 “Difficult game.
 Really difficult game against a really quality opponent,” Head Coach Jason Kreis said after the match.
 “Really pleased with the guys’ work rate and effort, and their togetherness.
 I think at the end of the day I have to say that the draw was a fair result, and very pleased to take a point.”

 Blessing opened the scoring early for Kansas City (5-2-4, 19 points) with a ninth-minute goal.
 Ricardo Salazar awarded SKC a free kick just outside Orlando’s penalty area after what appeared to be a shoulder-to-shoulder challenge by Jonathan Spector.
 After the Lions cleared the initial free kick, KC picked up the ball and recycled in another chance, with Gerso Fernandes centering a cross into the box that hit a slew of sliding bodies in front of Joe Bendik before finding Blessing for his first goal of the season.

 After the match, Kreis said he expected Sporting Kansas City to start Soony Saad over Blessing and the speedy forward caught them slightly off guard.